-Over the last 35 years (since the mid-1980s) the abundance of North Sea cod has fluctuated around an average of about 87,000 tonnes and has remained close to that size over the last couple of years.
+Over the last 35 years (since the mid-1980s) the abundance of North Sea cod has fluctuated around an average of about 83,000 tonnes.

 The fishing mortality rate (F) increased during the period of the gadoid outburst and remained high during the 1980s and 1990s.
 After 2000 it fell rapidly, declining by two-thirds between 2000 and 2017.
-Despite an apparent increase in 2019, F is projected to fall again in 2020 and remains relatively low compared to the last 60 years.
+Despite an apparent increase in 2019, F is projected to have fallen substantially in 2020 and remains relatively low compared to the last 60 years.